jroesch/jroesch.github.io/_posts/2013-06-24-Scala-for-Rubyists-Part-One.markdown

 - mature
 - correct

-Scala also has an advanced type systems, allowing one to encode very powerful abstractions(which we will talk about later in the series).I believe that a sufficiently good type system allows a measure of productivity and safety not found in many other languages.
+Scala also has an advanced type systems, allowing one to encode very powerful abstractions(which we will talk about later in the series).
+I believe that a sufficiently good type system allows a measure of productivity and safety not found in many other languages.
 Although many people love dynamic languages for their developer productivity these languages have away traded safety and performance in turn.
 Scala is able to achieve a good balance between developer happiness, and safety.

 I hope that as a computer scientist or engineer that you may just be interested in a new language for learning's sake.
 But if you need a motivation, lets detail one now(if you are sold on checking Scala out feel free to move to part 2).